cormacmchale/MobileAppProject/README.md

-added error handling so pieces must go one after the other add more error handling so that you must reset after a win project completed.. may try to add saved settings
+added error handling so pieces must go one after the other add more error handling so that you must reset after a win project completed.. may try to add saved settings project finished.. took away the click to start button and now just need to set up developer account.